Require Applicants to Finish a Task

 The application process is completely dependent on the Human Resource department and therefore varies from one employer to another.
 Some employers think it is better to require an additional task for applicants to make sure that the most fitting employee is hired.
 As an employer, it would certainly be better if you can access the technical skills of the applicants even though you are still in the hiring phase.
 In addition, this will help give them a grasp of the tasks and responsibilities they will be handling for you if and when they are hired.

-According to Evalground, asking the candidates to take skills assessments and examinations would be helpful in evaluating their technical skills.
+Asking the candidates to take skills assessments and examinations is helpful in evaluating their technical skills.
 There are many online assessment tools, applications, and software, such as HackerRank, Techgig, and Interview Mocha that you can utilize to improve the quality of your hiring process.

 Contact the Candidate’s References